 Each college has its own application deadline, as well as its own application requirements.
-Many private colleges use the Common Application, and require students to fill out short, individualized supplements to this application.
+Most colleges use the Common Application, and require students to fill out short, individualized supplements to this application.
 Other colleges require their own individual application.
 To stay organized, write each deadline on a central calendar, and then create an individual folder for each college to keep track of applications, correspondence, reference letters, essay requirements, and other items.
 Most of the application paperwork can also be tracked online.

 Early admission vs. regular admission

 Some students favor early admission because it lets them relax and enjoy their senior year.
 There are actually two ways to apply for early admission: